SamotsvetyForecasting/optimal-scoring/2-amplified-oracle/amplified-oracle.md

 In contrast, Karger et al.'s method has weird loops; teams are not aiming to forecast reality, but rather to forecast what the other team will forecast that one's team will forecast that the other team will forecast...
 In the presence of Schelling points, human biases, laziness, etc., it is not clear that this process converges to the truth.
 For instance, the forecaster which puts in the most research effort, or the group which puts in the most effort, is disadvantaged: ideally, both groups want to put in the same amount of effort, or, equivalently, find out the same things.
 This is particularly egregious when a forecaster has some piece of evidence that they don't expect anybody on the other team to have.
 In that case, in Karger et al.'s schema, the forecaster with unique knowledge may want to forecast as if she did not know it.

-Some of the authors in Karger et al.'s paper bring forward the argument that if one has larger enough teams, each person should expect and equivalent someone in the other team to find the same evidence.
+Some of the authors in Karger et al.'s paper bring forward the argument that if one has large enough teams, each person should expect and equivalent someone in the other team to find the same evidence.
 Although perhaps true in the limit, this in my experience does not seem likely to be true in any degree of practice.

 Karger et al.'s method has the advantage that it produces a legible output, e.g., a wiki.
 In our case, the first group of forecasters might use similar infrastructure when predicting the forecasts from the second group, and the second group might use that infrastructure to organize its own thoughts.
 So that doesn't seem like a unique advantage of Karger et al.'s methods.